-In order to be successful in this course you need to COMMIT to it.
-Math takes time to learn.
-There are not short cuts.
+In order to be successful at this course you need to COMMIT to it.
+Math takes time and practice to learn.
+There are no short cuts.
+If there was an easier way, trust me, I would tell you!
 Even if you feel you are working hard, there is always more that can be done.
 You may find that as you climb the "math ladder" you get to a point where you feel you have reached your limit of understanding.
 It happens to us all at some point.
 But it just means you need to discover new approaches to studying since what worked before is no longer enough.
 To be successful in this class you need to come to class, do the homework, study for exams, and get help when needed.